 The proposed feasibility study relies on a prototype implementation of the network slicing architecture introduced by the NECOS project [2].
-The NECOS architecture aims at creating slices by dynamically discovering and allocating resources, that span over multiple PoP or administrative domains.
-To achieve this, it primarily considers the following three roles:
+The NECOS architecture aims at creating slices by dynamically discovering and allocating resources that span over multiple PoP or administrative domains.
+The NECOS architecture consists of a number of functional components that inter-operate to deliver the end-to-end slice requested by the tenant [14], as depicted in Fig. 1.
+The scope of such a distributed design approach is twofold: it enables flexible adaptation of the system to the different needs of the participants to the NECOS ecosystem; it allows a clear separation of concerns during the system implementation phase.
+To achieve this, it primarily considers three roles:

-- the NECOS Slice Provider, which is part of the NECOS ecosystem and is responsible to deploy and operate slices, based on the Tenant's request; - the Slice Broker, which is responsible for dynamic resource discovery and acts at the core of the Marketplace; - the DC and WAN Providers that offer either Data Center (DC), or network (WAN) resources, which will become the slice-segments of the deployed end-to-end slices.
+- the NECOS Slice Provider, which is part of the NECOS ecosystem and is responsible to deploy and operate slices, based on the Tenant's request; - the Slice Broker, which is responsible for dynamic resource discovery and acts as the core of the Marketplace; - the DC and WAN Providers that offer either Data Center (DC), or network (WAN) resources, which will become the slice-segments of the deployed end-to-end slices.

-Obviously, an administrative authority can assume more than one roles, e.g., an operator can offer a number of both DC and WAN resources and act as the NECOS Slice Provider at the same time.
+The architecture allows an administrative authority to fulfil more than one role, e.g., an operator can offer a number of both DC and WAN resources and can act as the NECOS Slice Provider at the same time.